Next Steps Spring

 Work and Internships

 Many students also choose to gain valuable hands-on experience and professional skills through internships and paid work.
 Community colleges may allow you to complete an internship for academic credit.
 Check with their advising or career office for more information.
-You may also check with local employers for job opportunities.
+You may also check with employers in your area for job opportunities.

 Stay Connected